 What is Clock Time Bingo?

-Clock Time Bingo goes by plenty of different names, but it's essentially a way to introduce young students to games that help them understand how to read clocks through bingo.
+Clock Time bingo no deposit goes by plenty of different names, but it's essentially a way to introduce young students to games that help them understand how to read clocks through bingo.
 It's easiest to find if you search Twinkl (rating star and hosting site for teacher resources), although it might also come up in searches for existing bingo game types with a similar name.

 Unlike a fully-fledged bingo game from sites like Barbados Bingo, Clock Time Bingo is obviously aimed at children with a more educational spin, but how would it actually be played?
 The idea is a very simple one: its bingo played on cards with a total of six clock faces, each pointing to a different time: this is meant as a way to introduce young players to the idea that a clock face is representing a digital time and that it can be read out as a number.